cdupic/cdupic/README.md

 I'm a computer science student at INSA Lyon.
 I love exploring new technologies and applying my skills through hands-on projects.

 - 🔭 Currently working on autonomous systems and web applications
-- 💡 Interested in data analysis, software engineering, and full-stack development
+- 💡 Interested in data analysis

 ---